 Since 1996, Alberta Environment and Sustainable Resource Development (ESRD) has conducted surveillance of wild elk and deer in an effort to reduce the spread of the disease in wild cervid populations.
 ESRD, with the co-operation of landowners and hunters, implemented a CWD control program in wild deer in a specific region along the Saskatchewan border where submission of cervid heads for CWD testing is mandatory in most of the 33 wildlife management units.
 This area includes both the North and South Saskatchewan rivers, which are corridors for wild cervids having frequent animal-to-animal contact with increased risk of CWD transmission.

 Please visit the Fish and Wildlife web page for more information and maps, as well as information for hunters.

 What is the Province's Role Once a Case of CWD has Been Confirmed?

-Once a case of CWD is confirmed, the province’s role is to support the CFIA in applying their control measures, which includes placing the source farm under quarantine.
+Once a case of CWD is confirmed, the province’s role is to support the CFIA in applying their control measures, which include placing the source farm under quarantine.
 The province also assists by providing animal movement information and priority lab analysis, as well as keeping the livestock industry and the public informed.

 If CWD is Diagnosed on a Game Farm:

 Present federal policy is to eradicate CWD from Canada, which may involve placing affected farms under quarantine and then evaluating, euthanizing, sampling and destroying remaining animals.
 Animals that have left the affected herd may also be euthanized or put under quarantine.
-The CFIA has depopulated over 7,500 farmed elk and deer because of CWD since 1996.

 When Animals are Destroyed are Owners Compensated?